 We believe every dog and every person matters.
 While we continue to focus on breeding service dogs, we also actively embrace the opportunity to rescue dogs, using every resource available to benefit both people and dogs.
 We recognize that the only thing that limits our impact is our resources, not a lack of passion or commitment.
 We are dedicated to staying flexible and open to change.
 We collaborate with other organizations, remain generous with our knowledge, and uphold the responsibility of making every donation count toward creating meaningful change.

 We bring extensive experience and specialized knowledge to every aspect of service dog training.
 Our team is passionate about the positive impact these dogs can have, and we're dedicated to shaping each dog's skills with care and commitment.
-Using the positive reinforcement method, we ensure that each dog is trained with respect, encouragement, and trust.
+Using the positive-based, scientifically informed training method, we ensure that each dog is trained with respect, encouragement, and trust.
 Rather than fitting dogs into stereotypes, we train based on their unique talents, allowing each dog to shine in areas they excel.

 At Paws That Serve, we believe in the transformative power of dogs to support and uplift those in need.
 We're committed to empowering individuals who dedicate their lives to helping others-whether they're first responders, healthcare providers, military personnel, or individuals with disabilities who benefit from service dogs.
 Our mission